msakrejda/attr_pouch/README.md

  * `:bool`: name ends with `?`
  * `String`: anything else

-If this is not suitable, you can register your own type inference mechanism instead:
+If this is not suitable, you can register your own "type inference" mechanism instead:

 ```ruby